tweag/nix_bazel_codelab/README.md

 - [ ] Update `./generate_workspace.sh` and `./generate_build_files.sh` to reflect the Nix based solution.
 - [ ] Replace working `WORKSPACE` and `BUILD.bazel` content with placeholders to be a tutorial.
 - [ ] Consider other options for testing the tutorial, perhaps [`byexample`][byexample].
+- [ ] Add exercise to create Go build instructions with Gazelle.

 [byexample]: https://byexamples.github.io/byexample/